Golang mod import private package

 - Golang mod import local package

-- Generate User's Avatars with Pure Golang
+- Get CPU Information with Pure Golang Code

 - The way Convert an integer to a byte array with golang